 BLOGGERS.

-We live and breathe blogging, networking, and all things social media.
+We live and breathe blogging, networking, marketing, and all things social media.

 Even if life’s challenges slow us down or change our focus a little bit, we’re still going to be online.
 We’re still going to be blogging and supporting fellow bloggers.